i9or/solitaire/README.md

 # solitaire

-Cross-platform implementation of the classic card game Solitaire.
+Implementation of the classic card game Solitaire.